Today we are going to talk a little about Sweet Potatoes. They really are a superfood and part of a plant-based Whole Foods lifestyle diet.

 You can bake, steam or microwave them.
 Or add them to casseroles, soups and many other dishes.
-Flavor with lemon juice or just a little sea salt and freshly ground pepper instead of butter.
-I think that we added at least 5 different ways to enjoy them at Menu Planning Central and we will no doubt be adding more in the future.
+Flavor with lemon or lime juice or just a little sea salt and freshly ground pepper instead of butter.

 - 2 large sweet potatoes, peeled, cut into 1x3-inch wedges